deltachat/deltachat-pages/en/donate.md

 # Donate Money

-Delta Chat is developed by a dedicated FOSS (Free and open-source software) contributor community.
-Your donation helps to shape the future of digital private communication - without surveillance, advertising, or billionaries.
+Your donation helps to shape the free and open source future of decentralized private communication without surveillance, advertising or billionaries in the middle.

 - Donate via [Liberapay](https://liberapay.com/delta.chat/)